ivankrauseza/ci-project1/README.md

 # MZANZI Tours
 ## Code Institute Project 1 - HTML & CSS
 A travel website bringing you the very best of Cape Town South Africa for travellers that want everything covered in a simple and affordable package.
 This website is developed in HTML and complimented by responsive CSS styling.
 Also included are minor JS packages for display icons (FONT AWESOME).
+I also used my previous experience as a frontend developer but I have credited code sources where I have needed.

 ![Screenshot](/assets/images/readme/screenshot-responsive.png)